Feed in Tariffs

 The final total cost for the year is not declared by DECC until the following September.

-There has been a ten fold increase in installed capacity over the last charging year (2012) which has made forecasting very difficult.
-However, we now expect a more restrained take-up since the introduction of much reduced tariffs for new installations by the Government.
-This will enable us to make a more stable prediction.
+There was a ten fold increase in the installed capacity in the charging year 2012/13 which made forecasting very difficult.
+However, following the introduction of much reduced tariffs for new installations by the Government we are now seeing a more restrained take-up enabling us to make more stable predictions.
 The cost to all suppliers is a unit based charge and is calculated after the charging year.

-SSE like all suppliers is exposed to this increasing additional cost and as per our standard Terms and Conditions will pass this on to our customers.
+SSE like all suppliers is exposed to this increasing additional cost and, as per our standard Terms and Conditions, will pass this on to our customers.
 We will include a separate item to cover FiTs in all contract offers and subsequent billing.
-The flat rate charges covering 2013 to 2017 are shown below, however, for contract terms greater than 1 year an average rate will be applied.
+The flat rate charges covering 2015 to 2021 are shown below, however, for contract terms greater than 1 year an average rate will be applied.

 SSE FiTs Forecast